-Far away from the Netherlands-German border just outside Germany's capital Berlin is a little piece of Holland, Das Hollaendische Viertel, The Dutch Quarter.
+Far away from the Netherlands-German border, and just outside Germany's capital Berlin, there is a little piece of Holland, "Das Holländische Viertel".
+The Dutch Quarter.

 The Dutch of the 18th century were admired as Europe's most modern and industrious nation, and King Frederick Wilhelm wanted to encourage them to move to his province.

 All floors are open to visitors and it is used as a museum devoted to the entire history of Potsdam's Dutch Quarter, and gives a real sense of how the homes were originally, as well as their condition before restoration began.

-Frederick William I, known as The Soldier-King, ensured these houses were also used as living quarters for his elite troop of foot soldiers, The Potsdam Giants, whose minimum height requirement was 'six Prussian feet', or 6 feet 2 inches.
-Truly giants for the times.
+Frederick William I, known as The Soldier-King, ensured these houses were also used as living quarters for his elite troop of foot soldiers, "The Potsdam Giants", whose minimum height requirement was "six Prussian feet", or 6 feet 2 inches.
+They really were giants in those times.

-The area faced the prospect of being demolished more than once, and it was the Netherlands Royal Family who, soon after the fall of the Berlin Wall and Germany's reunification, provided financial support so restoration of the Das Hollaendischen Viertel could begin.
+Having already been faced with the prospect of being demolished many times, it was the Netherlands Royal Family who, soon after the fall of the Berlin Wall and Germany's reunification, provided financial support so that restoration of the Das Holländische Viertel could begin.

 Now Potsdam's historic Dutch Quarter has regained its unique flair.

-April brings a popular Dutch tulip festival, there is potters' market in September and of course 'Sinterklaas' always visits the Christmas market during Advent.
+April brings a popular Dutch tulip festival, a potters' market in September and of course it is "Sinterklaas" not St. Nicholas who always visits the Christmas market during Advent.

 For topics in the news And you can follow German Culture on Facebook